5 The inspection and certification process

 - the electronic copy of the document is not changed and is stored in a way that protects the information from being changed (eg save as a read only file) and

 - the information is readily searchable and accessible if you or Waka Kotahi need it.

 1.10 Document retention (section 2.3(4) of the Rule)

 a) keep, for at least two years, the original or verified copy of any documents that have been collected in the certification process

 b) keep the following documents in a retrievable form for at least three years:

 - vehicle compliance certificates (LT4085)

-- de-registration and registration documents, or export certificates
+- de-registration and registration documents, export certificates, or verified copies of these

 - vehicle inspection checksheets

 - specialist inspection (eg light vehicle repair and low volume vehicle) certificates